by Debra Johnson, Published October 30, 2013

 “The conference provided a platform for me to share my ideas and my passion about organizational behavior and development,” said Rodgers.
 “I also had an opportunity to talk with corporate leaders, and listen to stories about McNair alumni and became more inspired to be a part of change in corporate relations and mentality.”

 Rodgers also received a 2013 Provost’s Undergraduate Research Stimulus Award, a $2,000 fellowship given to support research efforts.
 The program is designed to facilitate research partnerships between undergraduate students and Eastern Michigan University faculty.
-To read more, please visit the Undergraduate Research Stimulus Award homepage.
+To read more, visit the Undergraduate Research Stimulus Award homepage.

 Natalie Dove, associate professor in the psychology department at Eastern Michigan, has been Rodgers’ mentor and supporter of her efforts and research.